ibexa/documentation-user/docs/website_organization/work_with_sites.md

 ![Site Factory icon](img/site_factory_icon.png)

 Here, you can create an entirely new website or a different language version of an already existing website.
-First, select a name, a predefined design, and a Parent Location for your website.
+First, select a name, a predefined design, and a Parent location for your website.

 ![Create a new website - step one](img/site_factory_new_site_step_1.png)